<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 If you have an in-house data server, it comes with several elements.
 An on-premises data management system works well with big IT companies, as they can effectively manage the process.
 Consider the following on-premises system elements when looking into this option:

-3. Security risk - With total control comes responsibility.
+• Security risk – With total control comes responsibility.
 The company is responsible for IT and data security.
-Since the servers are physically installed, the company should have physical and cybersecurity technicians to protect them from vandalism and intrusion.
-If someone can penetrate the system's vault and plant a harmful device, it can destroy or erase any data stored in the servers.
-Also, any physical attack on the premises is detrimental to data security.
+Since the servers are physically installed, the company should have physical and cybersecurity technicians to protect them from intrusion.
+Any physical attack on the premises poses risks to data security.

-4. Avoid possible data loss - Chances of data loss are possible since everything is in one place.
-You need to ensure that a backup process is in place.
+• Avoid possible data loss – Since everything is in one place, you need a robust backup process to prevent data loss.

-5. Software updates - The software cannot always be up-to-date since any upgrades require physical installation and maintenance.
-Outdated software may lead to cybersecurity attacks since hackers capitalize on the system's vulnerability to access the database.
+• Software updates – The software may not always be up-to-date since upgrades require physical installation.
+Outdated software increases vulnerability to cybersecurity threats.

-6. Resources and time - Installing physical servers is expensive and time-consuming.
-The developers have to fortify the location before bringing in the equipment.
-If you add this to the cost of setting up a cleanroom monitoring system, the total running cost will be high.
+• Resources and time – Installing physical servers is expensive and time-consuming.
+Fortifying the location before bringing in the equipment adds to the total cost of setting up a cleanroom environmental monitoring system.

 Looking for Cleanroom On-Premise Solution?